← Back to Stories

 Key details reported by multiple sources:

-• Polycystic ovary syndrome (PCOS) has been renamed to polyendocrine metabolic ovarian syndrome (PMOS) after 14 years of collaboration between international societies and patient groups across six continents.
+• Polycystic ovary syndrome (PCOS) has been renamed polyendocrine metabolic ovarian syndrome (PMOS) after 14 years of global collaboration involving 56 medical and patient societies across six continents.

-• The renaming was announced at the European Congress of Endocrinology in Prague on May 12, 2026, and published in *The Lancet*.
+• The new name was announced at the European Congress of Endocrinology in Prague on May 12, 2026, and published in *The Lancet*.

-• The name change was spearheaded by Prof Helena Teede, director of Melbourne’s Monash Centre for Health Research & Implementation.
+• The renaming was spearheaded by Prof Helena Teede, director of Melbourne’s Monash Centre for Health Research & Implementation.

-• PMOS affects approximately 170 million women worldwide, or one in eight women.
+• PMOS affects approximately 170 million women worldwide, or one in eight women globally.

-• The new name will be fully implemented in the next update to international guidelines for managing the condition, scheduled for 2028.
+• The new name will be fully implemented in the 2028 update to international guidelines for managing the condition.

 Points of Difference